cartoon-raccoon/cbrainfuck/README.md

 # cbrainfuck

-Brainfuck implementation written in less than 300 source lines of C.
+Brainfuck implementation written in 2 hours, with less than 300 source lines of C.

 No frills, no nothing, you get 30 kilobytes of memory, and that's it.